jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Local Setup
 ~~~~~~~~~~~

+How you install things locally depends partly on your operating system:
+* OSX,
+* Linux,
+* Windows

-How you install things locally depends partly on your operating system (OSX,Linux, Windows) and is not really part of this tutorial as we focus on the
+and is not really part of this tutorial as we focus on the
 DreamCompute part of things.
 I recommend following the Trellis
 documentation on the `local development setup
 <https://roots.io/trellis/docs/local-development-setup/>`_